leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The default LaTeX fonts have been overused in academia.
 You may use other fonts that are already included in most LaTeX distributions by following the instructions from [The LaTeX Font Catalog](https://tug.org/FontCatalogue/).

 Alternatively, you may use the fonts installed on your operating system.
-These are the same fonts that appear in the font selection boxes in other software you use.
-There are two steps to accomplish this: first, you have to compile your document with the [`lualatex` executable](http://www.luatex.org) instead of `pdflatex`, and second you have to specify which fonts to use.
+These are the same fonts that appear in the font selector of other software you use: they are the fonts that come with the operating system and the fonts that you installed.
+There are two steps to accomplish this: first, you have to compile your document with the [`lualatex` executable](http://www.luatex.org) instead of `pdflatex`; and second, you have to specify which fonts to use.

-To compile your document with the `lualatex` executable, which is already included in most LaTeX distributions, you just have to instruct `latexmk` to use it by adding the following to `.latexmkrc`:
+To compile your document with the `lualatex` executable, which is already included in most LaTeX distributions, you just have to instruct `latexmk` to use `lualatex` by adding the following to `.latexmkrc`:

 ```
 $pdflatex = 'lualatex %O %S';